wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do.

 ## Why
-- The purpose of the default cognitive mode is to maintain a representation of the world that is accurate and relevant.
+- The purpose of the default cognitive mode is to benefit the individual.
+[1]
 - The purpose of the social mode is to gain acceptance by the tribe; to *belong*.

 ## When
 - The default mode is active always, by default, UNLESS it is overridden by the social mode.
 - The social mode overrides the default mode ONLY when required to do so by the tribal narrative fiction.
 Since every tribe has its own unique and distinctive narrative fiction, when this mode kicks in is HIGHLY CONTEXTUAL.

-## What
+## What it does (or equivalently, how it works)
 - default mode: it doesn't actually matter how it works; it is what it is [1]
 - social mode: demonstrations of loyalty to the trib(s) by performance of virtue signals